pybamm-team/PyBaMM/README.md

 sim.plot()
 ```

-or simulate an experiment such as CCCV:
+or simulate an experiment such as a constant-current discharge followed by a constant-current-constant-voltage charge:

 ```python3
 import pybamm